Meeting the minimum expectations below protects U-M and your personal data.

 Additional Best Practices

-Consider these additional options for enhanced security for your computer and the data maintained on or accessed from it.
+Consider these additional options for enhanced security and privacy for your computer and the data maintained on or accessed from it.

 - Choose web browser security settings that protect your privacy and enhance security.